How to practice “the antidote to exhaustion” when rest isn’t enough

 But I didn’t know a better way.

-I’d take weekend retreats to rest and rejuvenate.
-But when I woke up Monday morning back in my real life I felt just as exhausted as before I left.
+I’d tried rest.
+I took weekend retreats to rest and rejuvenate.
+But each time I woke up Monday morning, back in my real life, I felt just as exhausted as before I left.

 So I’d spent the past two years white knuckling, trying to hold it all together.
 But it was like trying to keep falling leaves from falling.
 And the more it didn’t work, the more hopeless I felt.